-We only accept online submissions of poetry, fiction, and creative nonfiction.
+We only accept online submissions of fiction, poetry, and creative nonfiction, and artwork.
 We no longer accept postal submissions.

 The authors we publish receive two complimentary copies and can purchase more at a reduced rate.
 We do accept simultaneous submissions; however, if we accept your work for publication, it is your responsibility to immediately notify all other magazines it is no longer available.
 Similarly, if someone else accepts your work, withdraw your work from Meridian on Submittable as soon as you can.

-We try to respond in two to four months, but we have often taken longer.
+We try to respond within six months, but we have sometimes taken longer.

 We generally do not accept creative work by current University of Virginia students.
 University of Virginia students should not send unsolicited work.

 Meridian typically asks for the rights to publish an author’s work in a single print edition and also in future retrospective editions of the magazine.
 We currently make our entire magazine available in a print- and copy-protected viewer.
 Links to prior issues are available on our contributors’ page.
 After our publication, all rights revert to our authors, and if you wish to reprint, repost, or redistribute their work in any form, it is your responsibility to contact the writer and secure permission.
 You do not need Meridian‘s permission to reprint, though we always appreciate an acknowledgment of first publication, when feasible.

 Meridian is currently printed at a page size of 6.5″ wide by 8.5″ tall.
 We use .125″ bleeds.
 Artists must supply all artwork at 300 dpi resolution or higher.
 We typically work in an RGB color space.
 CMYK is usually acceptable.